 accessibility & help

-The perfect tool for teaching children aged 5 to 11 life-saving skills, suitable for all educators.
+The perfect tool for teaching primary children life-saving first aid skills, suitable for all educators.

 Learn words of welcome in a refugee or migrant's mother tongue.
 A local action project researching and speaking a few foreign phrases.